-Professor Noel Fitzpatrick, originally from Laois, Ireland, obtained his Bachelor of Veterinary Medicine from University College Dublin in 1990.
+Professor Noel Fitzpatrick, originally from Laois, Ireland, obtained his Batchelor of veterinary medicine from University College Dublin in 1990.
 Following scholarships at The University of Pennsylvania and The University of Ghent, he went on to complete the RCVS certificates in small animal orthopaedics and radiology prior to founding Fitzpatrick Referrals in 1997.
 In 2008 he opened the UK’s pre-eminent and largest dedicated small animal orthopaedic and neuro-surgical facility in Surrey, employing over 100 veterinary professionals and comprising state of art surgical, diagnostic and rehabilitation facilities.
+Noel has attained boarded specialist status by examination in both the USA and the UK, with the degrees of ACVSMR, American College of Veterinary Sports Medicine and Rehabilitation, and DSAS(Orth), the Diploma in Small Animal Surgery (Orthopaedics).

-The Mission of Fitzpatrick Referrals is to deliver the best level of medical and compassionate care for small animals anywhere in the world.
-The Vision of Fitzpatrick Referrals is to move medical science forward with hearts, hands and minds, creating a better world for animals and each other.
+The Mission of Fitzpatrick Referrals is to deliver with compassion and integrity the best treatment in the world for every animal entrusted to our care.
+The Vision of Fitzpatrick Referrals is to move medical science forward by providing excellence in veterinary care, creating a better world for animals and for each other.
 The values of Fitzpatrick Referrals are integrity, innovation, care, education and community.
 Each and every member of the Fitzpatrick Referrals team live and breathe this mission, this vision and these values.

 Noel believes that the psychological wellbeing of patients is as important as their physiological wellbeing and that there is no point putting animals through surgery if we don’t have a reasonable chance of providing pain free quality of life in a reasonable timeframe.
 He also believes that people ‘don’t care what you know until they know that you care’, and he takes special pride in choosing his work colleagues for their willingness to open their hearts to the unassailable truth that the veterinary profession are the guardian angels of the unconditional love that exists between an animal and the guardian of that animal.
 Our ethical, moral and emotional core should be entirely vested in the compassion necessary to every day in every way care desperately that we are “doing the right thing” for every animal entrusted to our care and for every animal guardian who looks us in the eye and trusts us to look after their friend.

 Noel has delivered more than 500 lectures in the UK, Europe and around the globe for more than a decade, including being a keynote speaker at both human and veterinary congresses.
 He has won many awards including the Mark S Bloomberg and Simon Awards for teaching and for contribution to veterinary surgery.
-He has sponsored more than forty fellowships, internships, residencies and PhDs in Europe and the USA for several years, some of which have led to landmark publications and all of which have embraced the marriage of high-volume high-quality clinical veterinary practice with evidence-based medicine and compassionate care, with the aim of giving all animals all of the options all of the time.
+He has sponsored and inspired more than forty fellowships, internships, residencies and PhDs in Europe and the USA, leading to landmark publications and embracing the marriage of high-volume high-quality clinical veterinary practice with evidence-based medicine and compassionate care, with the aim of giving all animal guardians access to all options for their animal friend.
 His most recent hub of co-operation is with The Ohio State University where two residents, a fellow and a PhD student, all sponsored by Fitzpatrick Referrals, are contributing to research on joint disease, limb prostheses and spinal implants.
-The Fitzpatrick Education Foundation has been set up to facilitate training and learning in all aspects of veterinary surgery, re-defining veterinary education with a new paradigm of dynamic, innovative and practical learner-driven platforms.
+The Fitzpatrick Education Academy has been set up to facilitate dissemination of training and learning in all aspects of veterinary surgery, re-defining veterinary education with a new paradigm of dynamic, innovative and practical learner-driven platforms.

-In 2008 Noel was appointed as an Assistant Professor at the University Of Florida School Of Veterinary Medicine.
-He was also that year awarded a Doctorate by The University of Surrey for his contribution to medical science.
-He has been a Visiting Professor at the University of Surrey integrating vet biosciences and engineering for three years and has recently become the foundation Professor of Orthopaedics for the new Veterinary School of The University of Surrey.
-He has been instrumental as a founder member of the UK’s newest Veterinary School, bringing his passion for One Medicine to the fore in designing and establishing a platform for cross-pollination of ideas and philosophies between veterinary and human medicine.
+Noel is an Assistant Professor at the University Of Florida School Of Veterinary Medicine and has been a Visiting Professor at the University of Surrey integrating vet biosciences and engineering for three years.
+Recently he has become the foundation Professor of Orthopaedics for the new Veterinary School of The University of Surrey and he has received a Doctorate from The University of Surrey for his contribution to medical science.
+He has been instrumental as a founder member of the UK’s newest veterinary School, bringing his passion for One Medicine to the fore in designing and establishing a platform for cross-pollination of ideas and philosophies between veterinary and human medicine.

 Fitzpatrick, N., Sajik, D., Farrell, M. (2013) Feline pantarsal arthrodesis using pre-contoured dorsal plates applied according to the principles of percutaneousplate arthrodesis.
 Veterinary and Comparative Orthopaedics and Traumatology.
 IN PRESS